prosperi/JSKeyboard/README.md

 # JSKeyboard
-Simple virtual keyboard, built with plain js.
+Simple virtual keyboard, built with js.

 # Code Example
 - Create a new div which will be the parent node of your keyboard and input: